MatNiz/EarthDefenderGame/README.md

 This game is comibination of Space Invaders and Asteroid games.

-Instead of moving left and right spaceship moves around the center of board.

-A,D or Left, Right to Move

-W,S or Up, Down to Rotate
+A-D or Left-Right to move

-Space to shoot
+Space, W or Up to shoot

 Win condition: You kill all the enemies

-Lose condition: You get hit by enemy, enemy shoot or asteroid.
+Lose condition: You get hit 3 times by enemy, enemy shoot or asteroid.
 Earth get hit by asteroid or enemy